input-output-hk/cardano-cli-gui/executables/README.md

 # Executable files for cardano-cli-gui
-Executable files are provided for Windows, Mac OS and Linux.
+Executable files are provided for Windows and Linux.
 However on Windows the GUI fonts and sizes may get distorted, so it is advised to use the GUI on a Unix based system.